statscol/ContraNesRL/README.md

 python play.py
 ```

-Or to test only use play
+Or once you have trained your model, test it using play module

 ```console
 python play.py